ryancdickson/crp-staging/content/index.md

 Chrome Root Program Participants SHOULD contribute to the health and diversity of the CT ecosystem.
 Such contributions may include, but are not limited to:

 - reliably operating CT logs [Usable](https://googlechrome.github.io/CertificateTransparency/log_states.html#usable) in Chrome.
-[REMOVE DEPENDING ON WHAT LANDS ABOVE]
 - offering financial support to log operators whose services the CA Owner relies on.
 - providing engineering resources or expertise to assist CT log operators or related projects.
 - developing and open-sourcing CT-related tools (e.g., for log operations, monitoring, auditing, or client-side integration).